 - 1.1 The Trustees of Southerly Point Co-operative Multi-Academy Trust are the admitting authority for all member schools in the Trust.
 They will operate an admissions policy which ensures that all applications for admission to Southerly Point Co-operative Multi-Academy Trust are dealt with in accordance with the requirements of the School Admissions and Appeals Codes, including the application of an agreed set of published oversubscription criteria and, where appropriate, adherence to Cornwall Council's coordinated admissions schemes.
-Details of these schemes are available on the Council's website (www.cornwall.gov.uk/admissions) or on request from the Local Authority (0300 1234 101).
-Closing dates, deadlines and timescales (including those relating to late applications) will be as stated in those schemes. - 1.2 All decisions regarding admission to each school are the responsibility of Southerly Point Cooperative Multi-Academy Trust.
+Details of these schemes are available on the Council's website [www.cornwall.gov.uk/admissions] or on request from the Local Authority [0300 1234 101].
+Closing dates, deadlines and timescales [including those relating to late applications] will be as stated in those schemes. - 1.2 All decisions regarding admission to each school are the responsibility of Southerly Point Cooperative Multi-Academy Trust.
 However, it should be noted that Cornwall Council has a statutory duty to co-ordinate the admissions process for Reception and Year 7 applications.
-In addition, Cornwall Council will assist parents by acting as a "clearing house" for applications to other main school year groups. - 1.3 If your child has an Education Health and Care Plan (EHCP) you DO NOT need to complete an application form as a school place will be identified through a separate process.
+In addition, Cornwall Council will assist parents by acting as a "clearing house" for applications to other main school year groups. - 1.3 If your child has an Education Health and Care Plan [EHCP] you DO NOT need to complete an application form as a school place will be identified through a separate process.
+If a child with an Education, Health and Care Plan has the name of a school specified in his/her statement/plan, the child must be admitted to that school.
 However, if a request has been made for any EHCP needs assessment for your child or your child is currently being assessed to decide whether any EHCP is necessary, you WILL need to make an application using the normal process. - 1.4 Children in Care who are directed to the school by the Local Authority will be admitted to the school regardless of the number on roll in the year group. - 1.5 The Trust's schools will participate fully in the Local Authority's Fair Access protocol.
 The School Admissions Code 2014 requires all local authorities to operate in-year fair access protocols to ensure that access to education is secured quickly for children who have no school place and to ensure that all schools and academies in an area admit their fair share of vulnerable and challenging children and young people.
 This could include admitting children above the published admission number to schools and academies that are already full. - 1.6 Our schools and their Published Admission Numbers: